vaibhavraj-exe/sentinel/README.md

 Sentinel is an advanced safety platform designed to protect children in online communication environments.
 This repository hosts the source code and documentation for our comprehensive safety solution.
 Features

-- Real-time Chat Monitoring: Monitors chat conversations in real-time for inappropriate content.
-- Profanity Detection: Utilizes Named Entity Recognition for identifying personal information and flagging instances of profanity.
-- Speech to Text: Converts audio messages into text for analysis and monitoring.
-- Link Analysis: Scans URLs within chat messages for signs of suspicious or malicious content.
-- Explicit Image Detection: Filters images containing nudity, violence, or graphic imagery.
-- Spam/Fraud Account Detection: Identifies and mitigates deceptive practices such as spamming and fraudulent account creation.
-- Document Analysis: Phrases Documents to detect profanity and explicit content.

 ## Problem Statement